sinch/ios-app-to-phone-tutorial/readme.md

 pod 'SinchRTC'
 ```

-Save the file, in the terminal window type.
+Save the file, in the terminal window type:

 ```pod install```

 Note: If you are new to CocoaPods go to [cocoapods.org](http://cocoapods.org/) to learn how to install it.

 Last thing you have to do is to set the architectures settings on your project and the pod project to `armv7` and `armv7s` (We are launching 64bit support in a couple of weeks).

 ##Setting up the client
 Open the Main.storyboard in Xcode and add a textfield and a button.
 Set the text of the button to "Call".